Building Java Web Applications

 The

-plugin needs to know which task requires a start and stop of the server.
-Frequently that is assigned to your own task, but to keep things simple just use the existing test
+gretty plugin needs to know which task requires a start and stop of the server.
+Frequently that is assigned to your own task, but to keep things simple just use the existing test task.

 Selenium is a popular open-source API for writing functional tests.
 Version 2.0 is based on the WebDriver API.
 Recent versions require testers to download and install a version of WebDriver for their browser, which can be tedious and hard to automate.
 The WebDriverManager project makes it easy to let Gradle handle that process for you.